Scale invariance vs conformal invariance: Introduction

 As we will see, scale invariant but non-conformal field theories are intimately connected with the possibility of such a cyclic or chaotic behavior in the renormalization group flow.
-At least this is the case within perturbation theory in $d=4$ as first emphasized in \cite{Fortin:2011sz}.
+At least this is the case within perturbation theory in $d=4$ dimension as first emphasized in \cite{Fortin:2011sz}.
 There is a clear tension between them.
-The above mentioned proof in $d=2$ implies that scale invariance must be enhanced to conformal invariance in $d=2$.
-In these lectures, we would like to report the current status of the situations in higher dimensions.
-Unfortunately, as of January 2013, there is no compelling non-perturbative proof in higher dimensions with no counterexamples reported so far under some reasonable assumptions.
+The above mentioned proof in $d=2$ dimension of the irreversibility of the renormalization group flow implies that scale invariance must be enhanced to conformal invariance in $d=2$ dimension.
+In this review article, we would like to report the current status of the situations in higher dimensions.
+Unfortunately, as of January 2014, there is no compelling non-perturbative proof that scale invariance is enhanced to conformal invariance in higher dimensions with no counterexamples reported so far under some reasonable assumptions.
+However, our accumulated knowledge of the subject in recent years in line with the development of the higher dimensional analogue of the $c$-theorem may suggest that the complete proof will be close by.

 To look for a non-perturbative evidence, we will study the holographic argument.
-This is the second aim of our lectures.
+This is the second aim of this review article, which was mainly developed by the present author.
 Holographic principle is by far the most profound but conjectural principle that connects non-gravitational quantum physics and the corresponding (quantum) gravity.
 It has a beautiful concrete realization known as AdS/CFT correspondence, and we have culminating evidence that it is true.
-Our idea is to explore the hidden side of the quantum field theories from the analysis in gravitational backgrounds.
+With the holographic principle in mind, our idea is to explore the hidden side of the quantum field theories from the analysis in gravitational backgrounds.
 According to the AdS/CFT correspondence, the classical gravity will describe a certain strongly coupled limit of the dual quantum field theories, and it is expected that it provides non-perturbative understanding of them.